 - A communication issue with the engine control module, or ECM, results in a slow engine speed or a faulty throttle opening.

-- One of the sensor inputs on the TPS signal wire has a shorted circuit involving both high-voltage circuits.
+- One of the sensor inputs on the TPS signal wire has a short circuit involving both high-voltage circuits.
 A Red Lightning bolt might also indicate problems with your Jeep’s dashboard display screen, such as lines or inability to read it.

 How to reset the red lightning bolt on the dash?

-If your Jeep has the red lightning bolt on dash, then there is supposed to be a problem with the engine throttle body or faulty sensors, so there’s no need to panic.
+If your Jeep has the red lightning bolt on the dash, then there is supposed to be a problem with the engine throttle body or faulty sensors, so there’s no need to panic.
 You can determine this issue if your Jeep is not able to maintain a constant speed, is blowing black engine smoke, rough idling, has difficulty in engine starting, etc. Then it must be a throttle body issue or sensor issue.

 Decode the error if possible and then replace or fix the malfunctioning part.
 If it is unfamiliar to you, then you can contact the mechanic.